Denham Brown: National team

 Brown has extensive experience playing on the Canadian national team.
 He first made the team in 2003 when he was on the roster for the FIBA Americas Qualification Tournament.
 At the FIBA Tournament he played in ten games, starting none of them; but he averaged 12.4 ppg, 4.2 rebounds per game (rpg), 1.0 assist per game (apg) and 20 minutes per game (mpg).
 In 2004, he was on the roster for the Four Nations Tournament.
 At that tournament, he upped his scoring average to 13.8 ppg, while starting all six games and averaging 23.3 mpg, 5.3 rpg, and 1.3 apg.
 He also played with the team in 2005, but did not play in 2006, as he was attempting to play in NBA.
 Brown played for the team during the 2007 FIBA Americas Championship.

 NBL Canada

 On October 11, 2011, it was announced that Brown had signed a deal with the National Basketball League of Canada's Oshawa Power.
-Not only does this give him the opportunity to play professionally in his native Canada, but it also marks his return to the Greater Toronto Area, of which Oshawa is a part.